Okay, welcome to The Everyday Language Podcast, I’m Mark, in Akita. Today’s episode is about the idiom “be cruel to be kind”.

 Click on the PayPal button below to donate:

-Of course, there is absolutely no obligation to donate or share and anyone and everyone can use this podcast and website for free.
+Of course, there is absolutely no obligation to donate.
+Anyone and everyone can use this podcast and website for free.

 Thank you for your support so far!